klantle/watchdogs/README.md

 > Pawncc is essentially an extension for converting .pwn files into .amx files (a converter).
 The primary language for SA-MP/Open.MP is [Pawn Code](https://www.compuphase.com/pawn/pawn.htm), and pawno/qawno are Pawn Editors designed to facilitate the integration of Pawncc itself.
 PawnCC refers to a modified version of Pawncc from pawn-lang - https://github.com/pawn-lang/compiler, which means Pawn Community Compiler (PawnCC or PCC).

 > You need the -Z+ option if it exists to support specific paths with `\` on Linux and `/` on Windows for cross-platform compatibility. https://github.com/pawn-lang/compiler/wiki/Compatibility-mode

+> There may be instances where the `-i"path/"` option does not reliably detect include files located in subdirectories within the specified path.
+To address this, Watchdogs implements its own detection mechanism to recursively scan and add all folders within `pawno-qawno/include` and `gamemodes/`.

 ### General Options